Spiritual Life Insurance

 Fortunately, we live in a time were the biblical contract can be carefully studied like never before.
 We can walk today where Jesus actually lived and taught.
 We can read and study the four different first-hand accounts of Jesus life, written by men not trying to create a religion, but testifying as to what they witnessed first-hand.

-Author Josh McDowell in his book "Evidence that demands a verdict" concluded as he weighed Jesus life and teachings that he can only be one of 3 things; A Liar, a Lunatic, or a Lord.
-There is no room for him to just be seen as a misunderstood man or 'good teacher' or moralist.
+Author Josh McDowell in his book "Evidence that demands a verdict" concluded as he weighed Jesus life and teachings that Jesus can only be one of 3 things; A Liar, a Lunatic, or Lord.
+There is no room for him to just be seen as a misunderstood man or 'good teacher' or moralist, as many dismiss him to be today.

 Ignorance is not bliss and can be fatal.